Ismail-Ahrd/Job-Finder-App/README.md

 npm start
 ```

-To view the project the application scan the QR code using Expo Go or open [http://localhost:19000](http://localhost:19000) in your browser
+To view the project scan the QR code using Expo Go or open [http://localhost:19000](http://localhost:19000) in your browser